 Pea plants normally aren't the first crops that come to mind when you think of container gardening, but they should be!
 Growing in the cool spring weather, peas are one of the first crops to be planted and harvested.
-The climbing vines grow quickly, require very little input from the gardener, and most of the time, can be harvested before your summer crops even arrive.
-Not only will these spring season additions allow you to take advantage of cooler temperatures, they'll also help boost soil nutrition for any crop that ensues.
+The climbing vines grow quickly, require very little input from the gardener, and most of the time can be harvested before your summer crops even arrive.
+Not only will these spring season additions allow you to take advantage of cooler temperatures, but they'll also help boost soil nutrition for any crop that ensues.

 Garden Pea Basics

 Botanically speaking, pea plants are known as Pisum sativum.
-They are characterized as small/medium sized vines or bushes that grow well during the cool temperatures of spring and autumn.
+They are characterized as small/medium-sized vines or bushes that grow well during the cool temperatures of spring and autumn.
 Fast-maturing pea plants produce edible fruit in as little as 50 days from first planting the seed.
 Being a legume, pea roots harbor symbiotic bacteria that help the plant fix nitrogen.
 This allows pea plants to basically feed themselves!

 Heirloom Pea Varieties